lee175/lee175/README.md

 - 👋 Hi, I’m @lee175
-- 👀 I’m interested in node coding
+- 👀 Not me cooding...
-- 🌱 I’m currently learning node, play chess, and gymnastics
+- 🌱 Play chess and gymnastics

 <!---
 lee175/lee175 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.